 On December 13, the District Court for the District of Columbia dismissed plaintiffs’ challenge in Food and Water Watch v.
 EPA to the Chesapeake Bay TMDL’s discussion of pollution trading and offsets.
 As I had previously noted, the TMDL itself already survived judicial challenge.

 Last week, what appears to be a draft (so long that it is in two separate parts) of EPA’s proposed rule defining “waters of the United States” was widely circulated.
 Part of what I love about this story is that it is uncertain whether this is in fact the draft rule that EPA sent to OMB to review.
-On one hand, it has many of the hallmarks of an EPA proposed rule.
-However, there are some aspects that do read somewhat oddly, particularly the level of informality in the text.
-According to the Daily Environment Report on… More
+On one hand, it has many of the hallmarks of an EPA proposed rule. … More

 In September, I noted that Judge Mark Wolf had dismissed CLF’s law suit challenging EPA’s approval of the TMDLs for the Cape Cod embayments, ruling that CLF did not have standing.
 CLF, as is its wont, is not going gentle into that good night.
 It is still raging, raging, at EPA’s decision.
 More to the point, it has refiled its complaint.